bcoe/DoloresLabsTechTalk/README.markdown

 ----------------------------

 * Learning to work within the paradigm.
-* Writing clean, well designed, JavaScript.
+* Writing clean, well designed, JavaScript (make sure your DOM selectors are based on sound assumptions).
 * Listening to this presentation.

 The Example, ImageMaily
 -----------------------

-The extension in this presentation lets you right-click on an image on a webpage and send it to an email address.
+ImageMaily lets you right-click on an image on a webpage and send it to an email address.

 The Building Blocks
 -------------------